-Born and raised in Montreal, Julie Dabrusin has lived in Toronto–Danforth since 1998.
-Fully bilingual and having degrees in Middle East Studies and Law, Julie spent thirteen years as a litigator at Rogers Partners LLP.
-Julie also spent one year as a commission counsel to the Toronto External Contracts Inquiry, which investigated government procurement of services and goods.
+Born and raised in Montreal, Julie is fully bilingual in English and French and holds degrees in Middle East Studies and Law.
+Julie spent thirteen years as a litigator and one year as a Commission Counsel to the Toronto External Contracts Inquiry, which investigated government procurement of goods and services.

-Before becoming a Member of Parliament, Julie dedicated four years to being a mother and role model for her two daughters.
+Before pursuing her role as a Member of Parliament, Julie dedicated four years to being a mother and role model for her two daughters.
 Guided by her commitment to social justice and a desire to effect concrete change within her local community, Julie developed a reputation as a strong-willed community leader.
-During this time, Julie served on the Board of Directors of Park People, a Toronto alliance for better parks, and founded Friends of Withrow Park, an organization dedicated to encouraging the use of this public green space.
+During this time, Julie served on the Board of Directors of Park People and founded Friends of Withrow Park, an organization dedicated to encouraging the use of this public green space.
 When seven local pools where slated for closure as part of the City of Toronto’s 2012 budget debates, Julie successfully advocated on behalf of her community to overturn that decision.
 In addition, Julie established and chaired the Frankland Community Advisory Committee to improve the use of the City’s recreational facilities and resources.
 In 2013, Julie’s extensive volunteer efforts earned her the Queen’s Diamond Jubilee Medal for Community Service.

 © 2017 Julie Dabrusin.
 All rights reserved.